 “Another Breakfast at Tiffany’s: Opening Guru’s Eyes on the World of Luxury European Cookery and the Best Restaurants in the World.”
 New York College Library, 13 August 1016, [full URL address without http://].

 An image is an important addition to the academic paper.
 Visualization helps to understand and perceive the discussed topic better, and inserting an image in the essay has its rules.
 Digital photos have their addresses and descriptions like online videos.
 A writer may pick images electronically using any digital device.
 Those could be:

 A student should include the same elements as in case of video quotation.
 The image obtained from Google Images should not have Google in a publisher field.
 Click on the image to discover the detailed info from the hosting website.

 Omit http:// - cut down the full website’s address to www.
-Each time a writer opens a citation on a digital device of any type, it is useful to make it clickable – let the target audience access the original website without obstacles.
+Each time a writer opens a citation on a digital device of any type, it is useful to make it clickable – let the target audience access the original web page without obstacles.

 Cranberry, Donald J. Photograph of the Winning Skating Couple on the Winter Sports Games in Canada with Their Coach George Smith.
 NBC Olympics, USA Today, 12 Nov.
 2015, [website’s address].